laurentgauthier/p-traffic-signs/README.md

 ### Model architecture

-For the model I started my work from the LeNet model, and expanded from there until I got results that met the requirements.
+For the model I started from the LeNet model, and evolved from there until I got results that met the requirements.

-I selected the LeNet model as it has shown great success doing classification of greyscale images.
+The LeNet model was selected as a basis for my work as it has shown great success doing classification of greyscale images.

-LeNet had been designed to classify images in 10 classes, where the traffic sign dataset has 43 classes, so it was quite obvious from the beginning that some key dimensions of the model would have to be evolved to reach the required classification performance.
+However LeNet had been designed to classify images in 10 classes, where the traffic sign dataset has 43 classes.

+It was quite obvious that some key parameters of the model would have to be evolved to reach the required classification performance.

-My final model consisted of the following layers:
+The final model consists of the following layers:

 | Layer                 |     Description                               |
 |:---------------------:|:---------------------------------------------:|